thomasmueller/bau-lang/doc/performance.md

 very few (commercial) languages use such licenses.

-Only a small number of benchmarks are implemented so far, most of them are based on the microbenchmarks from
+Only a small number of benchmarks are implemented so far, most of them are based on the micro-benchmarks from
 <a href="https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html">The Computer Language Benchmarks Game</a>.

 For all languages, a very simple single-threaded implementation is used